-Moors Valley has a mixture of habitats including coniferous forest, deciduous woodland, lakes, ponds, rivers, meadow and heathland which in tern support a huge variety of wildlife.
+Moors Valley has a mixture of habitats including coniferous forest, deciduous woodland, lakes, ponds, rivers, meadow and heathland which in turn support a huge variety of wildlife.

 The Forest is the place for reptiles with adders, slow worms and common lizards often seen.
-They also provide a summer home for the Nightjar, a nocturnal bird with a passion for moths and an unmistakable churring call.
+It also provides a summer home for the Nightjar, a nocturnal bird with a passion for moths and an unmistakable churring call.

 Throughout the summer months you will be able to see wildflowers along the path edges including Comfrey, Ragged Robin, Bluebells and Purple Loosestrife.
 They in turn help attract many butterflies, moths and other insects.

 Later in the year it is the trees that hold the attention; the Dog Woods and Maples especially give an excellent display of autumn colours and a great number of toadstools and other fungi can be seen on the woodland floor.

 For more in depth look at what wildlife to look out for throughout the year, select the tabs for the relevant month.